-If you want to pursue a degree in Politics and International Relations, Sociology, Anthropology, and/or Archaeology at Cambridge, this is the course for you.
+If you want to pursue a degree in Politics and International Relations, Sociology, and/or Social Anthropology at Cambridge, this is the course for you.
 Human, Social, and Political Sciences is a three year course that places the study of human social and political life in the widest international and comparative perspective.
 It enables students to try out new human and social sciences they may not have studied at school, but also to pursue their chosen subject to a high level of specialisation.

 A real strength of this course is its flexibility.
 HSPS works well for students who think they will be interested in one or several of its subject options, but would like the chance to explore them first before they choose how to specialise.
 Equally, however, students who already have a strong interest in one subject can tailor the course to their interests from the start, while keeping other options open in case they wish to pursue them later.

 More detailed information about the course and options is available on the HSPS course website.

 King's has a very strong profile in HSPS, with an especially distinguished tradition and current teaching strength in Social Anthropology, Politics and Sociology.
 The rich intellectual community is one of the most rewarding aspects of studying HSPS at King's.
 The College has by far the largest number of undergraduate and graduate students working in these fields of any Cambridge College.
 This provides a stimulating and supportive environment in which to study the subjects comprising HSPS.

 King's Politics 'Question Time at King's', chaired by Micha (HSPS).
 Photo: Nora Rosenberg

 During term we have regular meetings, outside the formal course curricula, that bring together undergraduates, graduate students, and Fellows for informal discussion, film viewings, and so on.